mrolle45/scopetools/scopetools/scopescommon.md

 Just as `ast.parse()` can also parse a single python expression or statement, a tree can be constructed in this package starting from one of these.
 However, to maintain uniformity of structure, GLOB or ROOT tree objects will be inserted into the hierarchy, so that the tree object can have global variables and names that are only in the `builtins` module.

 ## Scope AST Items
 The Python compiler considers each syntax item to belong to a particular scope AST.

-Not all the items in the AST starting with a scope AST are considered as a part of the scope, or **owned by** it.
-This can be written as **`scope` -> `item`**.
+This can be written as **scope -> item**, or the scope **owns** the item.

+The item is always part of the tree starting with the scope AST.

+However, not all such items are owned by it.

 ### Direct Items